Can You Freeze Honey? Best Storing Practices

 So why does honey have such a long shelf life?

-• Low water content: Honey is mostly sugar and has a very low moisture content of less than 20 percent, making it difficult for bacteria or other microorganisms to survive.
+• Low water content: Honey is mostly sugar and has a very low moisture content of less than 20%, making it difficult for bacteria or other microorganisms to survive.
 That low water content is thanks to the hard work of the honeybees: They flap their wings to create a warm breeze, drying out and curing the honey.

 At Manukora, we believe in letting the bees finish their process as nature intended.
-This may take a bit longer, but it results in a rich, dark Manuka honey that retains those beneficial compounds in full.
+This may take a bit longer, but it results in a rich, dark Manuka honey that fully retains those beneficial nutrients, such as leptosperin and Methylglyoxal (MGO) a compound with antibacterial properties that comes directly from the nectar of the Manuka tea tree.

 Yes, you can store honey in the freezer.
 But raw honey doesn’t quite “freeze” like water because of its low water content.
 As honey gets colder, it gets thicker and more viscous, meaning it flows less easily.